AL333Z/fp-in-industry/pres.md

 # Why Functional Programming?

 - Built on __solid foundations__, but there's no need to be a mathematician to be a functional programmer!
-- Offers **_abstractions and tecniques_** to solve concrete problems
+- Offers __abstractions and tecniques__ to solve concrete problems
-- Improves code reuse, through **composition**
+- Improves code reuse, through __composition__
 - Let us build programs which are **_simpler to reason about_**

 ---

-[.autoscale: true]
-# Why Programmers are scared by Functional Programming?
+# Why Developers are scared by Functional Programming?

-- The learning curve may be steep, depending on
+- the *learning curve* may be steep
-  - previous experiences
 - willingness to experience a _mental shift_
-- May not appear familiar at first, you just need to stick to it for a while
+- may not appear _familiar_ at first
-- *Inertia*
 - I just don't know..

 ---